IIIF/website/source/_news/2022-03-15-content-state-published.md

 Example use cases for sharing a resource, or a particular view of a resource, include:

 - A user follows a link from a search result, which opens a IIIF viewer.
 The viewer focuses on the relevant part of the object, such as a particular line of text that contains the searched-for term.
-- A user opens several IIIF Manifests to compare paintings, then wishes to share this set of views with a colleague.
+- A user opens several IIIF manifests [[What's a manifest?][key-concepts]] to compare paintings, then wishes to share this set of views with a colleague.

 Other examples include bookmarks, citations, playlists and deep linking into digital objects.